 Try a Wine-and-Dine Movie Theater

-Upscale movie theaters like iPic and Cinépolis offer cozy seating and full wine-and-dinner service.
-While the price may be higher than a regular movie, elevated big screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kicks up the movie-going experience, exponentially.
+Upscale movie theaters like IPIC offer cozy seating and full wine-and-dinner service.
+While the price may be higher than a regular movie, elevated big-screen amenities like truffle fries and a glass of cabernet delivered directly to your seat kick up the movie-going experience, exponentially.
 Some theaters even have blankets—perfect for cuddling.

 Go to a Jazz Club

 Listening to live music in a dimly lit jazz bar is sultry and intimate.
 Plus, you can usually snag a reservation if you’re up for cocktails and appetizers.
-Try the bluewhale in Los Angeles, Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C. or Village Vanguard in NYC, for example.
+Try the Preservation Hall in New Orleans, Jazz Showcase in Chicago, Blues Alley in Washington D.C., or Village Vanguard in NYC, just to name a few.

 Even if you don’t know how to dance, you can get in the mood with some burlesque.
 Acts tend to be innovative—and sultry.
-To find a show near you, check out your city's performing arts centers, university art departments (which often invite visiting acts to perform, and you don't need to be a student to attend), as well as local live events venues near you.
+To find a show near you, check out your city's performing arts centers, university art departments (they often invite visiting acts to perform and don't require student enrollment to attend) as well as local live event venues.

 Recreate Your First Date

 Go to that restaurant where you first met or the cocktail bar where you said cheers over martinis and reminisce over your first impressions of each other.
 If your first date was totally awkward, have a first-date "do-over" and replace it with fresh new memories.
 Feel like celebrating with friends instead?
 Round up your pals and make it a group date.

 This luxury shouldn’t just be reserved for hotel stays.
 Wake up an hour early, whip up something special like a childhood favorite or a twist on your most indulgent brunch order, and settle in for some undivided together time before you head off to work.